aupsychology/aupsychology.github.io/stats2workbook/03-free_assignment_rreview.md

 t.test(d$ComplexHCH, d$BasicHCH, paired = TRUE)
 ```

 Is there a significant difference?
-What does this mean (i.e., which variable is more and what does that indicate?)
+Which variable has a higher mean?
+Do the results support the researchers' hypothesis?

 &nbsp;